 A student's behavior can affect a teacher's ability to teach and can make it difficult for other students in the classroom to learn.
-In most instances the classroom teacher can manage a student's behavior and maintain or restore control over the classroom by using good classroom management techniques.
+In most instances the classroom teacher can control a student's behavior and maintain or restore control over the classroom by using good classroom management techniques.
 These techniques may include practices that involve the teacher directing a student to briefly leave the classroom to give the student an opportunity to regain his or her composure and self-control in an alternative setting.
-Such practices may include, but are not limited to: (1) short-term break in a classroom or in an administrator's office, provided that the room is unlocked, able to be opened from the inside, and the student is continuously visually and audibly monitored at all times; (2) sending a student into the hallway briefly, while the student is continuously visually and audibly monitored at all times; (3) sending a student to the principal's office for the remainder of the class time only; or (4) providing access to a guidance counselor or other District staff member to check-in.
+Such practices may include, but are not limited to: (1) short-term break in an elementary classroom or in an administrator's office, provided that the room is unlocked, able to be opened from the inside, and the student is continuously visually and audibly monitored at all times; (2) sending a student into the hallway briefly; (3) sending a student to the principal's office for the remainder of the class time only; or (4) providing access to a guidance counselor or other District staff member to check-in.
 Time-honored classroom management techniques such as these do not constitute disciplinary removals for purposes of this code.